 You want to hitch your wagon to cloud-based investments in any way, shape or form.

-Amazon (AMZN) relies on AWS to underpin the rest of its businesses and that is why AWS contributes most of Amazon’s total operating income.
+Amazon (AMZN) relies on AWS to underpin the rest of its businesses and that is why AWS contributes 73% to Amazon’s total operating income.

 The future is about the cloud.